 - Police Clearance Letter

-In addition to U.S. requirements, local authorities require that the Public Health Authorities at the Algerian port of embarkation issue an export permit.
+Local authorities require that the Public Health Authorities at the Algerian port of embarkation issue an export permit,

 The permit obtained by the mortuary service contains date of issuance, name of deceased, sex, race, age, cause and date of death.

-Algerian authorities will not issue an export permit until they receive from the consular officer the name of the funeral home in the U.S. receiving the remains.
+Algerian authorities will not issue an export permit until the consular officer provides the name of the funeral home in the U.S. receiving the remains.

 Local regulations regarding exportation of bodies require that the remains be placed in a hermetically sealed oak casket, lead or zinc lined, which is then placed in a container of strong wood of a thickness of at least 26 millimeters and strapped with steel bands.
 The law requires that a police officer be present to witness the sealing of the casket.

 Exportation of Human Cremains/Ashes